bparanj/crystal/programming/iac/docs/experiments/harden-ssh.md

 ## Revise Playbook

 The error message you're encountering, "ERROR!
-The requested handler 'restart sshd' was not found in either the main handlers list nor in the listening handlers list," indicates a mismatch between the name specified in the `notify` directive of your tasks and the name of the actual handler that is supposed to restart the SSH service.
+The requested handler 'restart sshd' was not found in either the main handlers list nor in the listening handlers list," indicates a mismatch between the name specified in the `notify` directive of your tasks and the name of the  handler that is supposed to restart the SSH service.

 In your playbook, tasks are notifying a handler named "restart sshd", but your handler is defined with the name "Restart SSH service to apply changes".
-The names in the `notify` directive and the actual handler must match exactly.
+The names in the `notify` directive and the  handler must match exactly.

 ### Solution